VIDITJAIN7/Bit-n-Build-/README.md

 ## Current capabilities and boundaries

 - **Included:** React/Vite interface, FastAPI API, editable task rules, worker reports with local offline queue, local SQLite development, Supabase Auth/Postgres hosted adapter, replaceable OpenAI-compatible AI provider, and policy-checked action proposals.
-- **AI is optional:** the default rules planner works without an API key.
+- **AI is operational:** the AI planner requires an API key.
 Configure a server-side key to use an AI commander.
 Never expose provider keys in browser variables such as `VITE_*` or commit them.
-- **External connections are extension points:** telemetry/SCADA, inventory/procurement, workforce dispatch, weather, notifications, and RPC settings do not activate vendor integrations until their adapters are implemented and configured.
+- **External connections are extension points:** telemetry/SCADA, inventory/procurement, workforce dispatch, weather, notifications, and RPC settings do not activate vendor integrations until their adapters are implemented and configured by the admin according to needs.
-- **Wallet status:** a Solidity reference contract and tests are included, but it is not deployed or connected to the UI.
-The app does not send real blockchain transactions.
+- **Wallet status:** a Solidity reference contract and tests are included, but it is not deployed right now.
-- **Evidence storage:** hosted report metadata and media are currently stored through Postgres.
-A private Supabase Storage bucket exists, but direct browser uploads are not wired yet; avoid relying on large photo/audio uploads at scale.
+- **Storage:** A private Supabase Storage bucket exists, but direct browser uploads are not wired yet.

-## Run locally
+## Run locally (AI Connection Optional)

 For the complete step-by-step Windows and macOS/Linux setup, troubleshooting, and first sign-in instructions, see the [localhost installation guide](docs/local-installation.md).